 All relationships are to some extent cross-cultural, in that both parties come together from different families to build a new unit together.
-Whilst for many couples this will be a natural set of compromises to which both partners will adjust naturally over time – for others the differences can be fundamental, with one finding it difficult to understand the others way of looking at the world and vice versa.
+Whilst for many couples this will be a natural set of compromises to which both partners will adjust naturally overtime – for others the differences can be fundamental, with one finding it difficult to understand the others way of looking at the world and vice versa.

 The loyalty we often feel towards our own culture and traditions can sometimes mean we find it difficult to understand another’s.
 In a relationship situation when two people have differing beliefs, it is these feelings that can be pushed to the forefront, overwhelming the individual feelings we have for one another.

-Cross cultural issues faced by couples include loss of identity, conflicts over differences in fundamental beliefs, clashes in parenting tactics, struggles with unsupportive families and different interpretations of an event relating to some aspect of differing cultures.
+Cross-cultural issues faced by couples include loss of identity, conflicts over differences in fundamental beliefs, clashes in parenting tactics, struggles with unsupportive families and different interpretations of an event relating to some aspect of differing cultures.

-Counselling for cross cultural issues can help couples step outside of their restrictive cultural identities to see one another with greater clarity, as individuals.
+Counselling for cross-cultural issues can help couples step outside of their restrictive cultural identities to see one another with greater clarity, as individuals.
 By taking the time to listen to one another’s stories in an objective setting with a counsellor, a new level of understanding may be reached, obstacles can be overcome and a plan for moving forward can be made.

 What is cultural identity?

 Culture isn't just about the things we can see.
 It's not just about the national dish, the fashions people wear, the gods they worship, or even the places they live.
 Culture is for the most part invisible; we hardly even notice it until we're forced to step outside and see it from a new perspective.
-A large amount of what we do, say, think, believe and to some extent, feel - is shaped by the culture we come from.
-From a young age, information we absorb from the world around us influences our:
+A large amount of what we do, say, think, believe, and to some extent, feel - is shaped by the culture we come from.
+From a young age, the information we absorb from the world around us influences our:

 - ideas about how to behave